intro-graphics-master/a1_s19/README.md

    ![triangle](docs/image-02.png)

+Note:  If it does not show up, and if the "console" tab of DevTools shows an error about MIME types, you're going to need to use a different host.bat or host.command file specially made for this.
+You can find that on Piazza post 13 (https://piazza.com/class/jtq98w8rgyg510?cid=13).

 Unfortunately, web developers in practice have to do that fake server thing pretty often to be able to work on their files locally. **Keep the .bat or .command program open while you work.**